Alexandra Kasser: Early life and education

+Kasser was born Alexandra Veronica Mochary on May 4, 1967 in Chicago, Illinois, the first of two children of Mary Mochary (née Kasser; b.
+1942), an attorney and former mayor of Montclair, New Jersey and Republican nominee for United States Senate in 1984, and Stephen E. Mochary (1940-2001), an attorney and federal judge.
+Her younger brother is Matt Mochary.
+Her maternal grandparents immigrated to the United States at the end of World War II originally being from Hungary.

 Kasser received her bachelor's degree from Wesleyan University in 1988.
-In 1993, she received a Juris Doctor from University of Chicago Law School a Masters in Environmental Law and Policy from Yale University in 2014.
+In 1993, she received a J.D. degree from University of Chicago Law School a Masters in Environmental Law and Policy from Yale University in 2014.
 In that same year, Kasser became a candidate for a PhD at Yale University.